Frankfurt Auschwitz trials: Additional trials

 From 1965 to 1966, three more SS men who had served at Auschwitz were tried: Wilhelm Burger, Josef Erber, and Gerhard Neubert.
 All three men were found guilty.
 Erber was sentenced to life in prison, while Burger and Neubert received 8-year and 3.5-year sentences, respectively.
 From 1967 to 1968, two Kapos, Bernhard Bonitz and Josef Windeck, were tried.
 Both men received life sentences.

 In September 1977, an additional trial was held in Frankfurt against two former members of the SS, Unterscharführer Horst Czerwinski and Sturmmann Josef Schmidt, for killings in the Auschwitz satellite camp of Lagischa (Łagisza), and on the so-called "evacuation" (i.e. death march) from Goleszów (Golleschau) to Wodzisław Śląski (Loslau).
 Proceedings against Czerwinski were stayed after he was found medically unfit for trial.
 Schmidt was convicted of murdering one inmate in autumn of 1943, when he was considered a minor under German law.
 In recognition of both this and the fact that he had previously served a prison sentence in Poland he was sentenced to eight years juvenile detention.

 Czerwinski was later indicted for a second time in 1985.
 204 witnesses testified against him, including Josef Schmidt and Auschwitz survivor Abraham Schaechter.
 Czerwinski was accused of having brutally murdered at least two inmates who had unsuccessfully attempted to escape.
 He was convicted in 1989 after a trial lasting four years and sentenced to life imprisonment.

 This and the previous trial inspired the one in the film The Reader..
-The Frankfurt trial is referenced in Jean-Luc Godard's film Une femme mariée of 1964.
+The Frankfurt trial is referenced in Jean-Luc Godard's film A Married Woman of 1964.